Spratap1729/THE-PERFECT-GUESS-/README.md

 # THE-PERFECT-GUESS-
-We are going to write a program that generates a random number and asks the user to  guess it.
+"A Python based Number Guessing Game where the user attempts to guess a randomly generated number with feedback provided until the correct guess is made."